Our Mission Statement and Agency Philosophy

-The mission of AVDA (Aid to Victims of Domestic Abuse) is to end family violence by advocating for the safety and self-determination of victims, promoting accountability for abusers and fostering a community response to abuse.
+AVDA is a nonprofit organization that has served the Houston community for 40 years with the mission to end family violence by advocating for the safety and self-determination of victims, promoting accountability for abusers and fostering a community response to abuse.
+AVDA is dedicated to providing multilingual, transformational, life saving services to survivors of abuse and their families.

 Read more about us on GuideStar here.